GearedApp/react-native-android-alarms/README.md

  ### Minimizing app
  ```
  AndroidAlarms.minimizeApp(); // Imitates home button and programatically minimizes app.
-Might be usefull because if app is in foreground FLAG_KEEP_SCREEN_ON prevents from truning screen off.
-If you assotiate this method with e.g. dismiss/snooze button you will minimize your app while tapping on it and android will turn the screen off after while
+Might be usefull because if app is in foreground FLAG_KEEP_SCREEN_ON prevents android from truning screen off.
+If you assotiate this method with e.g. dismiss/snooze button you will minimize your the app while tapping on it and android will turn the screen off shortly after
  ```

  ### Reading data in React Native app